navidshad/bills-to-notion-database/.dev_doc/comprehensive_prd.md

 - **Accounts**: Bank accounts, credit cards, cash, etc.
 - **Config**: System settings and user preferences
 - **Dashboard**: Summary metrics and insights
-- **TempBills**: Temporary storage for unconfirmed transactions [MessageID, ProcessedData, Timestamp]
+- **TempBills**: Temporary storage for unconfirmed transactions [MessageID, ProcessedData, InputMessageIDs, Timestamp]
 - **Contacts**: People you lend to/borrow from (NEW)
 - **Debts**: Active debt/credit tracking (NEW)
 - **DebtHistory**: Payment history for debts/credits (NEW)